fightron/3d-js/README.md

 # @fightron/skeleton

-Proposal for skeleton handling in the Fightron Engine.
+Skeleton structure for creating rigs in the Fightron Engine.
+It uses ThreeJS' `Object3D` under the hood.

-## Proposed Usage
+## Usage

 ```javascript